 If you’re launching a paid newsletter, make sure your first post is public so prospective subscribers can read it.

-Here are a few examples of first posts:
+For inspiration, here are a few examples of first posts from other Substack writers:

 “Why I’m launching The Informant” by Nick Martin (The Informant)